 An insurance policy has to bring in enough money to cover the potential expenses/costs that it can incur during your commitment to pay the premiums.

-Do Travel Insurance or an International Health Insurance policy cover pre-existing conditions?
+4. Do Travel Insurance or an International Health Insurance policies cover pre-existing conditions?

 The likelihood that the cost of care would exceed the cost of the policy is high so the condition is excluded.